IvanLovric2111/Traveler/README.md

 * Ivan Lovrić

 ---
-*This project was developed as a seminar paper at the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture (FESB), University of Split.*
+*This project was developed as a seminar project at the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture (FESB), University of Split.*